Improved computation of fundamental domains for arithmetic Fuchsian groups: Enumeration

-The limiting of trials to one element hurts IFP, since it thrives on cutting down large ranges for $x_1'$.
+The difference in behaviour between $n=1$ and $n>1$ likely comes from the limiting of trials to one element.
+IFP thrives on cutting down large ranges for $x_1'$, and when $n>1$, we don't get these large ranges.
 If we instead find all norm one elements in a trial, then IFP will become more efficient than FP for large enough $C$.
-While this is irrelevant with regards to the current approach of computing fundamental domains, it is very useful for Voight's enumeration of elements in \cite{JV09}, which is to solve $Q_{0,0}(g)\leq C$ for increasingly large $C$.
-When $n=1$, IFP was enough to bring down the computation time of the fundamental domain significantly in many cases.
-Of course, the probabilistic enumeration introduced by Page significantly outperforms this, rendering it moot.
+While this is irrelevant with regards to the current enumeration, it is useful for Voight's enumeration of elements in \cite{JV09}, which is to solve $Q_{0,0}(g)\leq C$ for increasingly large $C$.